Dyke-F/RAG_Medical_Guidelines/README.md

 # Medical Image In-Context Learning (ICL) with GPT-4V
-Attention: This repository is currently under construction.
+This repository is currently under construction.
 Usage might change in the future.

 ## General Setup Instructions